appirio-tech/lc1-project/docs/basic_requirements_30045431.README.md

 ## Suggestions

-* Consistent name convension for table and field names.
+* Consistent naming convention for table and field names.
-	* Currently both camel-case or snake-case are used, suggest to set the naming convention for the project.
+	* Currently both camel-case and snake-case are used, suggest to set the naming convention for the project.
 	* model name: singular with first letter upper case, ex) ***Challenge***.
 	* table name: plural with lower case, ex) ***challenges***
 	* field name: snake-case with lower case which can be distinguished from a regular variable,  ex) ***challenge_id***.